 Figure 3 illustrates the ups and downs in federal revenue collected from taxing capital gains.
 The fluctuations appear to be mostly associated with changes in the economy.
 For example, when President Clinton signed into law a reduction in the rate for capital gains in the late 1990s, revenue had been climbing already and continued to climb.
 Capital gains tax revenue then dropped precipitously in 2001.
 There was no change in tax policy that year but there was an abrupt economic change, the bursting of the “tech bubble.”

 Even if behavioral responses to tax changes do limit the revenue that can be raised by increasing the capital gains rate to some extent, other reforms described in this report are likely to counteract those behavioral responses, as already explained.
 The next two sections of this report describe those other reforms.

-As illustrated in Figure 2, eliminating special rates could raise $1.9 trillion over the next decade if there are no behavioral effects that limit the revenue impact.
+As illustrated previously in Figure 2, eliminating special rates could raise $1.9 trillion over the next decade if there are no behavioral effects that limit the revenue impact.

 The Exclusion of Capital Gains Left to Heirs and Charity